lokeshcloudy/spring-mvc-bootstrap-angularjs-starter/README.md

 spring-mvc-bootstrap-angularjs-starter
 ======================================

-The purpose of this is to serve as a project base that has the following things built in:
+The purpose of this is to serve as a project base that has the following things built in :
 * Maven project structure and configuration
 * Spring MVC and default mappings
 * Bootstrap resources and starter page